Festivals in Somerset come in all shapes and sizes.

 For a comprehensive list of snowdrop festivals in Somerset, take a look at my blog.

-Bath & West Food and Drink Festival is on 22 – 24 March 2024.
-Features the British Cheese Awards!
+Bath & West Food and Drink Festival is on 21 – 23 March 2025.
+It features the British Cheese Awards!

 APRIL & MAY

-Cheddar Arts Fringe Festival is held 4-6 May 2024.
-Enjoy a walking trail around Cheddar and view the work of 28 artists.
+Cheddar Arts Fringe Festival is held in early May.
+Enjoy a walking trail around Cheddar and view the work of various artists.
 Workshops and stalls.
-10.30am – 4.30pm.

 May 11 is Somerset Day.
 Lots of events take place around the county to celebrate this special day.

 Wells Comedy Festival is now a regular fixture.
 Performances take place in Cedars Hall and Wells Little Theatre.
-In 2024 the festival takes from 24-26 May.
+In 2025 the festival takes place from 23-25 May.
 Catch a big name for a small price.
-Acts already confirmed for 2024 include; Harry Hill, Rich Hall, James Acaster, John Kearns and Jessica Fostekew.
+Acts already confirmed for 2025 include; Sarah Pascoe, Rhys James and Jessica Fostekew.
 Other comedy events take place in Wells throughout the year.

 JUNE

-The National Trust’s Top of the Gorge festival takes place 7 – 9 June 2024 at Cheddar Gorge.
+The National Trust’s Top of the Gorge festival takes place in June at Cheddar Gorge.

-9 June 2024 is Open Farm Sunday.
-Lots of farms in the South West are taking part.
+Open Farm Sunday takes place on 8 June 2025.
+Lots of farms in the South West take part.

-The Somerset Food Trail Festival runs from mid to late July.
-2024 dates TBC.
+The Somerset Food Trail Festival runs from 13 – 17 July 2025.
 Enjoy tours, open days, picnics and more!

 Wells Moat Boat Races take place on Bank Holiday Monday in late August.
 The first race gets underway at 12.30!

-Chew Valley Beer Festival is on 4 & 5 October 2024
+Chew Valley Beer Festival is often in September

-Mendip Rocks! from 1 – 31 October.
-Celebrates the 450 million year geology of the Mendip Hills.
+Mendip Rocks! runs through October and celebrates the 450 million year geology of the Mendip Hills.
 Family events and workshops across the Mendips.

 Wells Food Festival is on the second Sunday in October.
 Free entry.
 200+ stalls!
 10.30am-4.30pm.

-Valley Arts Fringe Festival The festival usually takes place from mid October until mid November.
+Valley Arts Fringe Festival is on in October and November.
 Music, theatre, dance and comedy in venues across the Chew Valley.

 After delving into a few great festivals in Somerset, perhaps it’s worth remembering that there is more to a festival than first meets the eye.